 It is the substance that produces controllable loss of consciousness and absence of motor response to noxious stimuli.

 It is the art and the science related to abolish awareness of pain.

 5-Local analgesic: -

-It is a substance that when applied to the nerve endings or nerve fibers temporarily prevents the conduction of impulses by the nerve.
+It is a substance, that when applied to the nerve endings or nerve fiber, temporarily prevents the conduction of impulses by the nerve.

 6-Local analgesia: -